Laci1953/RC2014-CPM/grep/readme.txt

 A simple "UNIX" like grep

-a>grep *.c
+Use: grep filename.ext
-please enter the string to be seached, followed by a <CR>:str
+please enter the string to be seached, followed by a <CR>:

-Searches specified files for the string "str" and lists the matching files
+Lists the files containing the specified string
+( ambiguous file references may be used, e.g. *.c or test?.asm )
+( up to 512 files can be searched )